fluencelabs/Gitcoin-Schelling-Point-Hackathon/README.md

 ### Best Use Of Fluence And Aqua In Your DApp -- 1 x USD 2,000

-Already got a DApp in mind and can use some off-chain decentraliation ?
-Use Fluence and Aqua
+Already got a DApp in mind and can use some off-chain decentralization?
+Use Fluence and Aqua to, for example:

-* to power a decentralized NFT creation and storage solution using, for example, plain IPFS or NFT.storage.
+* power a decentralized NFT creation and storage solution using, for example, plain IPFS or NFT.storage.
 We are especially excited about using Fluence compute to enable dynamic NFTs.
-* to create a multi source DEX price oracle.
+* create a multi source DEX price oracle.
 Fluence compute and Aqua are uniquely suited to facilitate (cross-chain) querying and processing of streams, such as the computation of buy/sell orders and optimal order-split and routing to DExs.
-* to enable off-chain DAOs
+* enable off-chain DAOs

 ## Submission Requirements